wygos/ban/README.md

 # Remark
-The ``shap'' directory contains a copy of the public repository https://github.com/slundberg/shap/.
+The shap directory contains a copy of the public repository https://github.com/slundberg/shap/.
 We use the (slightly adjusted) C implementation of TREESHAP_PATH algorithm from that repository (from the file shap/cext/tree_shap.h) as the ``shap_orig'' implementation.
 It is added as submodule.
 In order to download it run:
-$ git submodule udate --init
+    git submodule udate --init

 # Licence